Nicaragua opposition demands conditions for resuming talks

 Lawyer Azahalea Solis said opposition negotiators are ready to resume talking when conditions are right, but that’s not the case right now.
 She added that the opposition remains committed to finding a solution nearly a year after protests erupted demanding President Daniel Ortega’s exit from office.

-About 160 people have been released to house arrest in recent weeks, but government opponents say there are about 770 political prisoners and they should all be freed with their cases dismissed.
+About 160 people have been released to house arrest in recent weeks, but government opponents say there are at least 700 political prisoners and they should all be freed with their cases dismissed.

 Authorities and the opposition traded mutual accusations of undermining the talks after protesters held a weekend anti-government rally and over 100 people were temporarily detained.